i1li/PyHTCC_web/README.md

 - [Hysteresis (AKA deadband)](#what-is-hysteresis) - Adds optional temperature tolerance to reduce frequent on/off cycles.

 ### Getting Started
 Update the `.env` file with your login credentials you use for the Honeywell app or their web portal at [mytotalconnectcomfort.com](https://mytotalconnectcomfort.com/).
+(Optionally set a value for `PORT` here too, or it will default to 5000.)

 ### Install Requirements & Run Flask Server:
 (Requires Python installed on your system:)